A Simple Guide to Successful Localization – Avoid Disaster

 Have a clear vision of your localization needs and challenges

 No matter the size of your business, cost optimization would be your top priority.
 Like everything else, planning is the key.
-When you get a quote on your project, always think about the hidden cost, not the proposed digits, especially if you are new to localization.
-Without a good system or previous experience, you may blow the whole budget and be left with nothing usable.
-Or sometimes that’s exactly why you’d panic and decide to use them as if everything is perfect, hoping people at your headquarter don’t notice.
+When you get a quote on your project, always think about the hidden cost, beyond the proposed digits.
+This is especially true when you are new to localization.
+Without a good system or previous experience, you may blow the whole budget and be left with what's not that much better than machine translation.
+Sometimes companies go with the bad translations and hope the headquarter won't notice.

 To prevent a disaster, you need to define what you’re localizing and why.
-Have a set of guides that ensures consistency for the information and messages you communicate, whatever the language you engage in.
+Have a set of guides to ensure consistency in the information and messages you communicate, starting with any writing in the language of your home base.
 This will be the guideline for your team and also translation agencies (or freelancers if you work directly with them).

 Then categorize and prioritize.
-Identify what must be localized right away and what should remain as-is always.
-Some materials can wait for now (but you want to localize them eventually).
-Make a list and allow enough time when you schedule, especially if your budget is tight.
+Identify what must be localized right away and the list of names or slogans that should not be translated.
+Maybe you don't need to localize everything now but you know the time will come later.
+Make a clear list and allow enough time when you schedule, more so if your budget is tight.
 Rushing translation and desktop publishing can cost you 2-3 times more unless you’re willing to sacrifice quality.

-Your provider should ask you the right questions and at the least encourage you to share your vision as much as possible in your brief (and PLEASE have a brief).
+Your provider should ask you the right questions and encourage you to share your vision during the brief (and PLEASE have a brief).
 If you have a unique requirement, be clear on it and check in advance if that can be done within the timeline and budget.

 Suppose you’re not sure how to identify your requirements and how much time you should expect for translation and post-processes.
 In that case, you may consider talking to an expert.
-It can be as short as an hour or a few days of consultancy if your goal is to establish a system and documents that can be reused in the following localization projects for different language sets.
+It can be as short as an hour or a few days of consultancy because you will only need one good system; you can reuse it for other localization projects regardless of language.
 It will also help you figure out budgeting, whether to hire a translation agency or find independent linguists, how to validate/screen them, along with security considerations.

-Having all of these in place will assure consistency and eliminate the need for relying on one provider for everything.
-This kind of flexibility also saves you time and cost.
+Having all of these in place will assure consistency, which will become a challenge as the business extends to more markets.
+It will also eliminate the need for relying on one provider for everything and allows you more flexibility.

-You should feel that both parties are on the same page.
-Have a level of confidence that your project is in good hands and trust that they know what they are doing.
+It's important that you feel that your provider and you are on the same page.
+Confidence that your project is in good hands and that they know what they are doing.
 If you do not or cannot trust your provider, things can get messy very quickly.
+If this is an issue, it should be attended to before launching the project.

-“Mina, I checked your translation with Google Translate, and you didn't use the word I see from it... are you sure your translation is correct?”
+“Mina, I checked your translation with Google Translate, and you didn't use the word I see here... are you sure your translation is correct?”

 Get native eyes to review

-By review, I mean checking how the translation sounds to natives.
-Note that most native proofreading pays attention to obvious grammatical and structural errors, not that kind of quality.
-Have a native person review what’s done and ask for honest feedback.
+By review I mean checking how the translation sounds to natives.
+Note that most native proofreading focuses on obvious grammatical and structural errors, rather than natural fluency.
+Have a native person review the translation and ask for honest feedback.
 How does it sound?
-Is it friendly, polite, does it match your brand image?
+Is it natural and does it align with the brand identity?

-This is why I’m not concerned with the rise of advanced machine translation and the game of productivity big translation companies are playing.
-There is an emotional aspect in the job, subtle but critical to success, that simply cannot be covered by an AI.
+This is something advanced machine translation cannot do.
+There is an emotional aspect in the job, subtle but critical to success.

 Use the right font!

-There are ways you can ensure quality and value out of your localization efforts you invest in precious resources.
-Remember that it’s a delicate process that requires organization and expertise.
-You will work with professionals, let them help you the best they can.
+There are ways you can ensure quality and value out of your localization efforts and all the precious resources invested.
+It’s a delicate process that requires organization and expertise.
+You will work with professionals, so let them help you the best they can.
 Encourage communication by listening to them and respecting what they do.
 Be honest about your concerns and give them at least enough time if you can’t (or are unwilling to) pay extra.
-When you do that, their response will also give a good measurement of the potential for collaboration.
+And their response will also give a good measurement of the potential for collaboration.

 I hope you find this helpful.
 Happy localization!